jhoodsmith/blog-source/content/posts/creating-hugo-blog-post.md

     ```

-## Deploy to GitHub pages {#deploy-to-github-pages}
+## Automatic deployment to GitHub pages {#automatic-deployment-to-github-pages}

 1. Go to GitHub and create a repository for the source code and a repository for
     the deployed site.
-In my case the repositories are `blog-source` and `blog`
+In my case the repositories are `blog-source` and `blog`.

+2. In the 'GitHub Pages' section of the settings page of the `blog` repository,
+    set the source to the `main` branch.

-2. Add a basic `.gitignore` file to the blog directory root
+3. Add a basic `.gitignore` file to the blog directory root

     ```text
     # Hugo default output directory